How to Speed up Labor After Losing Your Mucus Plug

 4. Rest for 1 minute.

-5. Repeat for as long as it is comfortable or until you get bored.
+5. Repeat for as long as it feels comfortable.

-Some recommend taking castor oil on its own or drinking it as part of a “midwives’ brew.”
-While it has been shown to induce contractions in a few cases, it’s far more likely to cause nausea, diarrhea, and vomiting.
-This could lead to dehydration and stress, which are dangerous for both you and your baby.
+Some recommend castor oil alone or in a "midwives' brew."
+It has triggered contractions in a few small reports, but it's far more likely to cause nausea, diarrhea, and vomiting.
+That can lead to dehydration and stress, which aren't good for you or your baby.

-Drinking raspberry leaf tea may speed labor up by a small amount.
-For example, one study found that it shortened the length of the second stage by around 10 minutes.
+Raspberry leaf tea may shorten labor a little; one older study found the second stage shortened by about 10 minutes on average.

 Pineapple

-Although it’s understandable to want to speed up labor after losing your mucus plug, your baby will come when they’re ready.
-So don’t do anything that could make you feel uncomfortable or nauseous.
+It's completely understandable to want to nudge labor along after losing your mucus plug.
+Your baby will come when they're ready, so try not to do anything that makes you feel nauseous or unwell.

-By far, the best strategy is to keep your body moving, whether through walking, exercising, or bouncing on a birth ball.
-These will help your baby get into the right position, which is the most effective way to have a smooth, quick birth.
-Oh, and eating a few dates helps too!
+The best strategy is to keep your body moving gently, whether that's walking, a pregnancy-safe workout, or bouncing on a birth ball.
+These help baby get into a good position, which really is the most effective setup for a smoother birth.
+And a handful of dates doesn't hurt.

 Laura Davies